Ben-Kerman/mpv-sub-scripts/README.md

 in the config.
 Alternatively, setting `demuxer-readahead-secs` to 60 or some other value that is likely to be larger than the interval between any two subs works as well.

-If cache or muxer readahead are not set explicitly it is possible for the next subtitle line to be unavailable even if it starts within the next seconds.
+If cache or demuxer readahead are not set explicitly it is possible for the next subtitle line to be unavailable even if it starts within the next few seconds.
 The script can deal with this but works best if one of the config entries from above is set.

 ## Key Bindings